C. Donald Shane telescope: History

 After WW2 ended, plans for a large reflecting telescope for the Lick observatory were realized by funding from the State of California in 1946.
 A 120 inch glass blank leftover from the Hale telescope was acquired, and ground to its figure at optical shops on the mountain.

 For Lick Observatory's first 55 years of operation, its astronomers relied on two telescopes built in the 19th century.
 Once considered giants in the field, they had become obsolete.
 International competition was mounting.
 The 120-inch reflector addition took 15 years to complete, being completed in 1959.
 It would be the second-largest telescope in the world, taking its place behind the then World's largest 200-inch Palomar Hale Telescope.

-An adaptive optics system for the Shane was developed, utilizing a artificial star made by laser and a deformable mirror with actuators.
+An adaptive optics system for the Shane was developed, utilizing an artificial star made by laser and a deformable mirror with actuators.
 This AO system was mounted at the f/17 cassegrain focus of the Shane telescope.
 The system could send light to a visible-light CCD or an infrared sensor (NICMOS III camera).

 The Shane telescope was tested in 1995 with a sodium laser to make an artificial light for the AO system; the laser utilizes a layer in the atmosphere that reacts with the light.

 In 2009, the Lick Observatory celebrated the fiftieth anniversary of the Shane telescope.
 The celebration included a ticketed event with a dinner and a lecture on exoplanets by an astronomer.
 In 2014, the observatory received a grant to upgrade the Kast instrument of the Shane telescope.

 In 2015, the company Google donated 1 million USD to the observatory over two years.